ABOUT RACHEL

 I came to Pilates the way many dancers do — out of necessity.

-That understanding carried me through years of professional performance — the Metropolitan Opera, the national Equity tour of Dirty Dancing, the Starz miniseries Flesh & Bone, and more.
+That knowledge carried me through years of professional performance — the Metropolitan Opera, the Equity tour of Dirty Dancing, Flesh & Bone, and more — and became the foundation of how I teach.

 CURRENTLY